 - Curriculum focusing on essential concepts and skill sets

-- Providing opportunities for students to reflect on what and how they learn.
+- Providing opportunities for student to reflect on what and how they learn

 Teaching for Learner Differences

-- Teaching for Learner Differences is focused on appropriate instruction and focused on each and every students.
+- Teaching for Learner Differences is focused on appropriate instruction and focused on each and every student.

-- It is data driven, a collaborative effort, proactive, a seamless continuum of instructional delivery, fluid interactive, and responsive.
+- It is data driven, a collaborative effort, proactive, a seamless continuum of instuctional delivery, fluid, interactive, and responsive.